By David Rogers

 Repair shops are in the best shape to survive…we have a better opportunity than any other type of business (except for folks that work for the US Mint, of course).
 Even with fewer low-income families, we’re still bound to see bigger car counts.

 Why?
-As people have less and less income, they will need to keep their current car for longer in order to avoid high monthly car payments.
+As people have less and less income, they will need to keep their current car for longer to avoid high monthly car payments.

 But we MUST avoid the pitfall of confusing activity with results.
 It’s not about having more cars…it’s about having better customers.
 If you continue to play the price game as car counts tick upward, you’ll put yourself out of business!

 It’s the direct mail and internet marketing I’m using to dominate our market despite the recession and despite the hundreds of competitors…and what I plan to use to continue to survive AND GROW despite changing economies through the years.

 Recession or not, inflation or not, marketing always has to be sustainable and repeatable, which is why I’ve chosen time-tested ways of building trust with and attracting great customers…no matter what solution you choose, you must choose marketing that you can measure, track and repeat with success!

 If you want these solutions for your shop, call us today at 866-520-3030 and make your shop profitable in this and any economy!